emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 The terms "payload" and "body" of a message are used as in {{RFC7959}}.
 The complete interchange of a request and a response body is called a (REST) "operation", while a request and response message (as matched by their tokens) is called an "exchange".
 An operation fragmented using {{RFC7959}} is called a "blockwise operation".
 A blockwise operation which is fragmenting the request body is called a "blockwise request operation".
+A blockwise operation which is fragmenting the response body is called a "blockwise response operation".